macCesar/TiKit-UI/README.md

 # Welcome to TiKit UI Components
-TiKit is a collection of UI components for Titanium that are built on top of Alloy and PurgeTSS.
+TiKit is a collection of UI components for Titanium built on top of Alloy and PurgeTSS.

 ## Installation
 To install it on your machine, run the following command in the terminal: